darkbitio/gcp-iam-role-permissions/README.md

 * `list-all-permissions.sh` grabs the unique list of all permissions contained in all roles fetched
 * `list-alpha/beta/ga-roles.sh` lists the roles labeled by GCP as alpha, beta, or GA (generally available)
-* `list-role-with-permission.sh <api.resource.verb>` lists the roles that contain a specific permission passed by the first argument. e.g.: `./list-role-with-permission.sh container.clusters.get`
+* `list-roles-with-permission.sh <api.resource.verb>` lists the roles that contain a specific permission passed by the first argument. e.g.: `./list-roles-with-permission.sh container.clusters.get`
+* `list-permissions-of-role.sh <role.name>` lists the permissions contained by the role named `<role.name>`.  e.g. `./list-roles-with-permission.sh container.admin` (no need to prepend the `roles/`)